COLA-Laboratory/GraphFLA/README.md

 Creating a landscape object in `GraphFLA` is much like training an ML model: we first initialize a `Landscape` class, and then build it with our data.

-Here, assume we are working with DNA sequences. `GraphFLA` provides registered methods for performance optimization for these, which can be triggered by specifying `type="dna"`.
-Alternatively, you can directly use the `DNALandscape` class, which is natively built for DNA data.
+Here, assume we are working with DNA sequences. `GraphFLA` provides registered methods for performance optimization for this type, which can be triggered by specifying `type="dna"`.
+Alternatively, you can directly use the `DNALandscape` class to get the same effect, which is natively built for DNA data.

 The `maximize` parameter specifies the direction of optimization, i.e., whether `f` is to be optimized or minimized.